Amin-Matola/bank/README.md

-# bank
+# Online Banking System
 Banking transactions.

-This project is a private project, and due to some python SQLAlchemy-Python Changes, it require few modifications!
+This project can be found at http://systems.pythonanywhere.com, It makes use of Jquery Mobile which is not consistent so far...
-It can be seen at http://systems.pythonanywhere.com
+The effort is being made to shift to Bootstrap so that the project stays stable on all platforms.

 ______________________________________________________________________